Many men consider dress shoes synonymous with discomfort.

 Wrong – it’s three: overall length (heel to toe) width, and arch length (heel to ball).
 Dress shoes are designed to flex at the ball of the foot – if the ball isn’t properly placed it can damage both your foot and your shoe.

-How To Use A Brannock Device
+How To Use A Brannock Device To Measure Your Feet

 A Brannock device is the most accurate way of taking all three measurements.
 You can find one in most shoe stores, but there won’t always be staff on duty who know how to use it, so it’s worth learning to do it yourself.